alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 ---

 Further possible refactoring: the unlinking of a set of nodes to delete can be factored out as a separate function.
-Namely, once can define a function that returns a list of unlinked nodes.
+Namely, one can define a function that returns a list of unlinked nodes.
 From an engineering perspektive this is at the point of (too) diminishing returns, but from a learning perspective it can be useful to have seen an example of just efficiently *moving nodes* from one list to another.

 The concept of efficiently moving nodes is what `std::forward_list::splice_after` is all about.
 And with the C++ standard library it’s just about the only reason to use a linked list.
 The other things you can do with a `forward_list` are generally both easier and more efficient with `vector`.